HDILFG/COSC310-Assignment-3/README.md

 The agent can handle user's spelling mistakes and synonyms around topic.

+In order to identify the synonyms of the keywords entered by users, a dependency library, JWNL (Java WordNet Library) is used in coding.
+For download, you can check https://sourceforge.net/projects/jwordnet/

 ```bash
 User: Do you like siging?
 Mike: I love singing.